 Overall a positive?
 Does the negative mean it’s neutral?

 In fact, it needs to be broken down, with the comment scored across three distinct areas: staff, location, and changing rooms.
 AI can do this, allowing you to then look up core aspects of the business, see how they’re perceived by members, and understand the overall sentiment of the feedback for that specific area of the business.

 When you also apply age and gender filters, you can then paint a picture of what’s important to each group, how they perceive certain factors in the business, and how they describe them.

 Courtesy of AI, the simple customer survey becomes a turbo-charged gym marketing tool that doesn’t just give you a headline score on how you’re doing with customers.
-It also shows where you’re powerful and where not so strong, along with additional pointers on which parts of the business to emphasise to which target audiences – whether that’s in your gym member retention programs or your gym sales campaigns.
+It also shows where you’re powerful and where you're not so strong, along with additional pointers on which parts of the business to emphasize to which target audiences – whether that’s in your gym member retention programs or your gym sales campaigns.

 Data gifts from members

 Utopia for a fitness operator is when you can gain an insight into the member’s activities away from the club.
 There’s a world of difference between a member who’s stopped coming because they’ve decided the gym isn’t for them, versus a member who’s taking advantage of the good weather to do runs or bike rides in the park – a difference you need to understand to create relevant gym member retention strategies.